GavinHuttley/DiverseSeqPaper/paper/paper.md

 summary for non specialists
 --->

-Bioinformatic workflows that involve computationally costly algorithms should be prototyped to reduce unnecessary computation.
-For instance, selecting a subset of homologous sequences can be used to identify suitable parameters for the multiple sequence alignment of tens of thousands of genomes.
-There are also use cases where the sequences involved are not homologous, such as can occur during machine learning projects, but representative sampling helps to avoid biases from imbalanced sequence groups.
+The development of bioinformatic workflows benefits from prototyping on smaller problem sizes or using techniques to approximate starting values.
+For instance, selecting a subset of homologous sequences can be used to identify suitable parameters for multiple sequence alignment of tens of thousands of sequences.
+Machine learning projects that involve non-homologous sequences can benefit from representative sampling as it mitigates biases from imbalanced groups.

 As the size of DNA sequence datasets continues to grow, a tool that efficiently solves this problem, both statistically and computationally, is needed. `diverse-seq` implements alignment-free algorithms for identifying representatives of the diversity in a sequence collection and for clustering all the sequences.

 For the first use case, we show that an entropy measure of $k$-mer frequencies allows `diverse-seq` to identify sequences that correspond well to conventional genetic distance based sampling.
 The computational performance for this case is linear with respect to the number of sequences and can be run in parallel.
 Applied to a collection of 10.5k whole microbial genomes on a laptop, `diverse-seq` took ~8 minutes to prepare the data and 4 minutes to select 100 representatives.
-For the second use case,
+For the second use case, **ROBERT fill in**.

-`diverse-seq` is a Python package that provides both a command-line interface and cogent3 plugins.
+`diverse-seq` is a BSD-3 licensed Python package that provides both a command-line interface and cogent3 plugins.
 The latter simplifies integration by users into their own analyses.
-It is licensed under BSD-3 and is available via the Python Package Index and GitHub.
+It is available via the Python Package Index and GitHub.

 # Statement of need

-Bioinformatics data sampling workflows benefit from the selection of a subset of sequences that represent the full diversity present in large sequence collections [e.g. @parks.2018.natbiotechnol; @zhu.2019.nat.commun].
-It is also the case that the compute time of algorithms such as phylogenetic estimation greatly benefit from having a good initial estimate of the phylogeny.
-Thus the motivation for alignment free methods is thus both computational performance and statistical accuracy.
+Bioinformatics data sampling workflows benefit from selecting a subset of sequences that represent the full diversity present in large sequence collections [e.g. @parks.2018.natbiotechnol; @zhu.2019.nat.commun].
+It is also the case that the compute time of algorithms such as phylogenetic estimation greatly benefit from having a good initial estimate.
+Thus, the motivation for alignment-free methods is both computational performance and statistical accuracy.

 Existing tools require input data in formats that themselves can be computationally costly to acquire.
 For instance, tree-based sampling procedures can be efficient, but they rely on a phylogenetic tree or a pairwise distance matrix, both of which require sequence alignment [e.g. @widmann.2006.molcellproteomics; @balaban.2019.plosone].
-Thus, while tree traversal algorithms are efficient, the estimation of the can tree combine the time for sequence alignment and tree estimation.
+Thus, while tree traversal algorithms are efficient, the estimation of the tree added with the time for sequence alignment and tree estimation presents a barrier to their use.

-The `diverse-seq` sequence selection algorithms are linear in time and more flexible than published approaches.
-It is alignment-free and does not require sequences to be related.
-However, in the case that the sequences are homologous, the set selected by `diverse-seq` is comparable to what would be expected under published approaches where sampling is based on genetic distance [@balaban.2019.plosone].
+The `diverse-seq` sequence selection algorithms are linear in time for the number of sequences and more flexible than published approaches.
+The clustering algorithm is linear in time for the combined sequence length.
+While the algorithms do not require sequences to be homologous, when applied to homologous sequences, the set selected by `diverse-seq` is comparable to what would be expected based on genetic distance.

 # Definitions

 A $k$-mer is a subsequence of length $k$ and a $k$-mer probability vector has elements corresponding to the frequency of each $k$-mer in a sequence.
 The Shannon entropy of a probability vector is calculated as $H=-\sum_i p_i \log_2 p_i$ where $p_i$ is the probability of the $i$-th $k$-mer.
 As an indication of the interpretability of Shannon entropy, a DNA sequence with equifrequent nucleotides has the maximum possible $H=2$ while a sequence with a single nucleotide has $H=0$.
-Thus, this quantity represents a measure of "uncertainty" in the vector and is commonly used in sequence analysis, for example, to define the information content of DNA sequences as displayed in sequence logos [@schneider.1990.nucleicacidsres].
+Thus, $H$ represents a measure of "uncertainty" in the vector and is commonly used in sequence analysis [e.g. @schneider.1990.nucleicacidsres].

 Shannon entropy is integral to other statistical measures that quantify uncertainty [@lin.1991.ieeetrans.inf.theory], including Jensen-Shannon divergence (JSD), which we employ in this work.
 As illustrated in Table 1, the magnitude of JSD reflects the level of relatedness amongst sequences via the similarity between their $k$-mer probability vectors.